crystal-lang/crystal-book/syntax_and_semantics/macros.md

 ## Macro calls

 You can invoke a **fixed subset** of methods on AST nodes at compile-time.
 These methods are documented in a fictitious [Crystal::Macros](http://crystal-lang.org/api/Crystal/Macros.html) module.
+You can run things like `puts` to output code snippets, and run system commands to insert code.

 For example, invoking [`ASTNode#id`](https://crystal-lang.org/api/Crystal/Macros/ASTNode.html#id%3AMacroId-instance-method) in the above example solves the problem: